Hst0411/LLM-Based-Task-Planning-for-Human-Robot-Collaboration-Multi-Agent-Decision-and-Action-Coordination/README.md

-# LLM-Based-Task-Planning-for-Human-Robot-Collaboration-Multi-Agent-Decision-and-Action-Coordination

-### 🧠 Prompt & Semantic State Design
+# 🧠 Prompt & Semantic State Design

 This project adopts a centralized LLM-based planner with a structured semantic state abstraction to enable efficient and consistent multi-agent coordination under partial observability.

 ### 📦 Semantic State Representation

-Instead of feeding raw perception (e.g., RGB-D images) into the LLM, we convert observations into a compact, task-oriented semantic state.
+Instead of feeding raw perception (e.g., RGB-D images) into the LLM, we convert observations into a task-oriented semantic state.

 #### Format
 ```